 If you live in a colder climate, you know the importance of finding the best snow boots and trustworthy boots for ice.
 That knowledge isn't much help, though, when you're facing near-endless snow boot options.
 (And you thought wearing ankle boots with a dress was tricky.)
-And with winter coming fast, you're going to want great shoes that will protect you from cold toes and slipping on ice alike sooner rather than later.
+With winter coming fast, you're going to want great shoes that will protect you from both cold toes and slipping on ice sooner rather than later.

 Fortunately, you don't have to sift through option after option and hope for the best.
 (Hope isn't much help after you've slipped on a patch of ice in your not-as-great-as-expected boots.)
 Researchers at iDAPT, the research arm of the Toronto Rehabilitation Institute – University Health Network in Toronto, perform comprehensive tests on top snow and ice boots to determine which boots are capable of reducing your risk of slipping and falling on ice in harsh winter conditions.

 iDAPT tests shoes by having researchers and test subjects walk across an ice floor while observers slowly increase the angle in what they call the Maximum Achievable Angle Test.
 The floor is tilted until the subject slips; the angle before the slippage occurs is the Maximum Achievable Angle (MAA) for that pair of shoes and is scored on a range of one to 15.
 Any shoes that earn an MAA score lower than seven get no accolades; anything higher earns one, two, or three snowflakes, with three being the very best. iDAPT tests shoes on upward and downward slopes, cold ice, and wet ice conditions, so if they give a pair of shoes a snowflake, you can be sure they'll greatly reduce your chance of slipping.